jlin95/portfolio/src/components/Showcases/CatCors/index.md

     - Boostrap
     - JQuery
 ---
-- [Bootstrap website](https://devpost.com/software/catcors) that was developed for [annual school hackathon](https://hacknroll2016.devpost.com/)
+CatCors is the name of the [Bootstrap website](https://devpost.com/software/catcors) that was developed for an [annual school hackathon](https://hacknroll2016.devpost.com/).
-- CatCors allows users to perform a series of silly actions on the website’s homepage to secure their university modules.
+It lets users perform a series of silly actions on the website’s homepage to secure their university modules, such as making donations or praying to the "Cat God", This website was developed in under 24 hours.
-- Leveraged on Bootstrap